hmdc/ondemand_dev_guide/RAILS_PASSENGER_APPS_GUIDE.md

 ## Comment conflicting gem

-The gem `error_highlight` installed by default was causing issues when the application was deployed as a passenger app.
+The gem `error_highlight` installed by default was causing issues when the application was deployed as a Passenger app.
 You can comment the gem declaration in the `Gemfile`:

 ```ruby